-Today, in an extension of a blog I wrote for Austen Authors earlier this week, I am here to share a bunch of photos from one of the big events I look forward to every year here in Kentucky — A JANE AUSTEN FESTIVAL!
+Today I am here to share a bunch of photos from one of the big events I look forward to every year here in Kentucky — A JANE AUSTEN FESTIVAL!

 The Greater Louisville Region of the Jane Austen Society of North America (JASNA) – of which I am fortunate to be a member of – has presented and hosted this particular Jane Austen Festival for 10 years.
 In 2015 we put the Festival on hiatus due to our Region hosting the JASNA Annual General Meeting, but aside from that one year break, the Festival has grown to become the largest Austen-focused event in the United States (Not counting the AGM, of course).
 Twice we have set Guinness World Records in our costume-clad Promenade participation.
 This year the theme was celebrating the 200th anniversary of the publication of Persuasion, so naturally the navy was given the spotlight, as well as wonderful images of Colonel Wentworth all over the place!